edgelesssys/contrast/docs/docs/architecture/snp.md

 | TSME_EN | Indicates that TSME is enabled in the system.        |  |
 | SMT_EN | Indicates that SMT is enabled in the system.        |  |

-## Anonymous ID Block Signing
+## Anonymous ID block signing

 As described in [startup](#startup), the SP checks the signature of the ID block with the public key provided in the ID auth block.
 The common usage of such signatures is to know that a trusted party holding the private key has signed the ID block.
-Since the ID block is part of for example the [IGVM](https://github.com/microsoft/igvm) headers of the VM image, they're bound to the `runtimeClass` Contrast sets-up during [installation](../getting-started/install.md).
+Since the ID block is part of for example the [IGVM](https://github.com/microsoft/igvm) headers of the VM image, they're bound to the `runtimeClass` Contrast sets up during [installation](../getting-started/install.md).
-Therefore, the ID auth block and the signature and public key has to be provided by Contrast, but the authors of contrast shouldn't be part of the TCB.
+Therefore, the ID auth block and the signature and public key has to be provided by Contrast, but the authors of Contrast shouldn't be part of the TCB.

-To both have the ability to sign ID Blocks and not be part of the TCB, we must ensure that there exists no private key for the `ID_KEY` in the ID Auth structure.
+To have both the ability to sign ID blocks and not be part of the TCB, we must ensure that there exists no private key for the `ID_KEY` in the ID auth structure.
 For this, we implement ECDSA public key recovery.
 The algorithm is defined in [SEC 1: Elliptic Curve Cryptography](https://www.secg.org/sec1-v2.pdf).
 The algorithm calculates an ECDSA public key given a message and its signature.
-We keep the signature constant as `(r,s) = (2,1)` for all versions and use the given ID Block containing the policy and launch digest as an input.
+We keep the signature constant as `(r,s) = (2,1)` for all versions and use the given ID block containing the guest policy and launch digest as an input.
-The recovery algorithm returns two valid public keys from which we choose the smaller one, meaning the one with the smaller x value and, if equal, the one with the smaller y value.
+The recovery algorithm returns two valid public keys.
+We choose the smaller one, meaning the one with the smaller x value and, if equal, the one with the smaller y value.

-Since we don't generate any private key material during recovery and calculating the private key from only the message, signature, and public key is cryptographically hard, no one can forge (ID Block, signature) combinations under the same public key.
+Since we don't generate any private key material during recovery and calculating the private key from only the message, signature, and public key is cryptographically hard, no one can forge (ID block, signature) combinations under the same public key.